sitechecker.pro logo mobile

 Page Contains Form GET Method Issue

-Clicking on ‘View issue’ provides a straightforward list of URLs where forms are using GET methods—something that might inadvertently affect your site’s performance in search results.
-For each URL, we offer key insights like page weight, status codes, and the date the issue was detected, giving you clear indicators of what might need immediate attention.
+Clicking on ‘View issue’ provides a straightforward list of URLs where formats are using GET methods—something that might inadvertently affect your site’s performance in search results.
+For each page, we offer key insights like page weight, status codes, and the date the issue was detected, giving you clear indicators of what might need immediate attention.

 Page Contains Form GET Method Page List